Skip to content

 Open Your Bible

 These verses and any linked articles/stories are intended to help jumpstart you in your own studies.
 MOST VERSES ARE BEST UNDERSTOOD WITHIN THE CONTEXT OF THE WHOLE LETTER in which it was written.
-We can’t emphasize enough how important it is to have your own bible and seek on your own. no one or any resource can replace one-on-one time with the king.
+I can’t emphasize enough how important it is to have your own bible and seek on your own. no one or any resource can replace one-on-one time with the king.

 Society has long used the term, "soul friend", for decades - but did you know it goes much further back?
 Early Celtic believers used the term ANAM CARA to identify those special friends that we often attribute as a close-knit sister or brother that can hold each other accountable.
+But to understand true friendships, we also have to understand what is NOT involved in good relationships.
+Scripture is a deep well of not only instructive truth, but examples from lives of the apostles and early Believers of how they interacted with each other—and the endearing words they showered to uplift and encourage!

-Bible versions used will vary and some may be paraphrased.
-We suggest using BibleGateway.com to look up the verse in your favorite version.
+We suggest using BibleGateway.com to look up the verse in your preferred translation.

 PROVERBS 25:13 Like the coldness of snow in the heat of the harvest is a faithful messenger to the one who sends him; he refreshes [another’s] spirit.
 [CJB]